Robin of Sherwood: Other notable characters

-Richard is first encountered by Robin's band in Sherwood while returning to Nottingham from the German crusades in disguise.
+Richard is first encountered by Robin's band in Sherwood while returning - in disguise - to Nottingham from the Crusades.
 The outlaws rescue him from a band of cutthroats and wins his trust.
 He initially appears to be an ally and says he heard tales about Robin and that all the Sherwood outlaws deserved to be hanged many times over, but for saving his life he pardons them and tries to get Robin to join his army.
 He subsequently proves to be more interested in warfare than in truly ruling England, and returns to Normandy, where he is killed by an enemy arrow; the news of his death reaches Nottingham while Prince John is visiting, and Gisburne is the first to declare John the new king.